daniiialkhan/web-crawler/README.md

 Features:

     🕸️ Crawls websites of any size and complexity
-    🕷️ Supports multiple concurrent requests
+    🕷️ Supports multiple concurrent requests (to be added in the near future!)
-    🦀️ Written in Rust for performance and reliability 💡 Easy to use and customize
+    🦀️ Written in Rust for performance and reliability 💡 Easy to use and customize (GUI available soon!)

 Use cases: